StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

 - JPEG huffman coding tables: [https://www.w3.org/Graphics/JPEG/itu-t81.pdf](https://www.w3.org/Graphics/JPEG/itu-t81.pdf)

-A lot of times in practice, the data will be split into streams and after multiple transformations, the end step would be lossless compression of some of the streams.
+A lot of times in practice, the data is split into streams and after multiple transformations needs to be losslessly compressed.
 This is the place where Huffman codes are used typically.

 ### Fast Prefix-free decoding

-In practice Huffman coders lie at the end of any compression pipeline and need to be extremely fast.
+In practice, Huffman coders lie at the end of any compression pipeline and need to be extremely fast.
 Let's look at the typical encoding/decoding and see how we can speed it up.

 For simplicity and clarity we will work with a small exmaple.
 Let's say this is our given code:
 ```py